Waimea-Krclark/level-2-programming-assessment/docs/test-plan.md

 ---

+## Boundary Testing

+I am going to test the maze generator, player actions and other placements to see how my program handles out of bounds data.

+## Test Data To Use

+Running the program multiple times and trying to move the player out of bounds in different ways, trying this on all 4 of the boundaries.

+## Expected Test Result

+I expect that my program will handle these well, not allowing actions that would result in out of bounds data, which would be invalid and throw an error.

+---

-## Error Checking and prevention
+## Input Error Checking

-I want to test the error checking and prevention for my game in both the maze generation and player movement.
+I am going to test user inputs that are not valid to see how my program handles them.

-### Test Data To Use
+## Test Data To Use

-The data to use will be the 2D screen array, constants of the types of tiles, the coordinates where tiles are generated, and the coordinates of the player.
-The Maze generation and player movements functions will be used.
+Trying to enter inputs that are not parts of the game, and try to do invalid actions like moving through walls to see how it is handled.

-### Expected Test Result
+## Expected Test Result

-I expect the maze to generate without throwing errors, and invalid moves with the player to be checked and ignored instead of throwing errors (Attempting to move into walls or out of bounds)
+I am expecting to not encounter any errors with user inputs and think that my program will handle them correctly, ignoring bad inputs.

 ---